Is there anything more comforting during fall than a bowl of butternut squash soup? I donโt think so!

 Add the spices and stir to coat the onions for 30 seconds.
 Deglaze the pan with the broth, making sure to scrape up the brown bits stuck to the bottom.
 Simmer for 5 minutes.

 Blend the soup.
 Transfer the roasted squash flesh to a stand blender.
-Pour in the broth and onion mixture and season with salt, pepper, and red wine vinegar.
+Pour in the broth-onion mixture, the cashew cream or coconut milk, and season with salt, pepper, and red wine vinegar.
 Blend with the center cap removed (to allow the steam to vent) until the soup is smooth and creamy.

 Taste and adjust the seasonings as needed.
 Pour into bowls and top with crispy lentils and chopped cilantro and green onions.
 Serve the toasted bread on the side and enjoy!